nishantwrp/gsoc-organizations-site/README.md

 # GSOC Organizations
-**I've started developing newer versionn of this site which will be released soon.**
+**This project is archived.
+I've developed a newer version of GSoC Organizations which is available [here](https://www.gsocorganizations.dev/).**

 ## About